Andrew Morrison

 Andrew has a varied practice.
 Andrew appears in many courts and tribunals including the B.C.
 Court of Appeal, the Federal Court of Appeal and the Supreme Court of Canada.
 He is well-known for litigating disputes concerning real estate and commercial contracts, and has substantial experience handling matters involving shareholder rights, partnerships, commercial leases, employment relationships, the collection of judgment debts, conflicts of interest, fee disputes between lawyers and clients, and civil procedure.

-Andrew is also an experienced mediator and is regularly selected by other lawyers to mediate disputes involving their clients.
+Andrew is also an experienced mediator and arbitrator and is regularly selected by other lawyers to resolve disputes involving their clients.
 He facilitates the resolution of disputes which involve modest to millions of dollars.
 He has also acted as arbitrator.

 Andrew is a sought-after speaker who is regularly asked to speak at Continuing Legal Education Society of BC (CLEBC) and Canadian Bar Association (CBA) events.
 He has also been a guest speaker to law students at the Allard School of Law at UBC.